 This is an initial public offering of Auris Medical AG.
-We are offering common shares.
-We expect our initial public offering price will be between \$ common shares on under the symbol "EARS."
+We are offering of our common shares.
+No public market currently exists for our common shares.
+We expect our initial public offering price will be between \$ and \$ per common share.
+We intend to apply to list our common shares on the Nasdaq Global Select Market under the symbol "EARS."